tcpipuk/tomfos.tr/docs/postgres/backups/replication.md

-# Setting Up a Replica for Backups for PostgreSQL in Docker
+---
+title: PostgreSQL Replication for High Availability
+description: Double trouble or double safe?
+Understand PostgreSQL replication to enhance data availability and protect against server failure.
+Keep your data flowing.
+---

-## 3. Starting Replication
+# 3. Starting Replication

 Once you run `docker compose up db-replica -d` your new replica should now be running.